 At Glenelg Primary School, we believe that our students learn best when they are engaged in a learning environment that is safe and supportive so that they develop a positive sense of self-worth and desire to learn.
 Every student presents with different talents and preferred learning styles and we as educators provide a learning programme that allows each individual to develop within their individual parameters so that their natural and intellectual curiosity is stimulated and our students can be successful in our rapidly changing, global society.

 We also explicitly teach the ‘You Can Do It’ social and emotional programme created by Professor Bernard.
-The skills developed through this approach enable students to acquire skills in Getting Along, being Organised, Persistent, Confident and Resilient; so that they can accept the challenges that one faces in their daily lives.
+The skills developed through this approach enable students to acquire skills in Getting Along, being Organised, Persistent, Confident and Resilient.
+We want students to be able to accept the challenges that one faces in one’s daily life as a child and as an adult.
 Our mission is to ensure that all students continually enjoy learning and experience success whilst having fun and enjoying the experience that primary school education has to offer.